phuoc-d/flappy_bird/README.md

 # flappy_bird
 We are interested in the gaming industry.
 In this repository, we will be learning how to rebuild the Flappy Bird game.

-- Phuoc Dang & Jingting Liu
+Programmer: Phuoc Dang & Jingting Liu